 13 of the Most Popular Alternative Social Media Platforms

-Marketers are well aware that the social media landscape is constantly changing, especially with the rise of artificial intelligence.
+Marketers are fully aware that social media is evolving all the time, particularly as artificial intelligence advances.

 Alternatives to X (Twitter)